 The financial statements summarise the transactions of the Fund and deal with the net assets at the disposal of the Council.
 They do not take account of obligations to pay pensions and benefits which fall due after the end of the Fund year.
-The actuarial position on the Scheme, which does take account of such obligations, is set out in the Actuary's Report.
+The actuarial position on the Scheme, which does take account of such obligations, is set out in the Actuary's Report on page 109.

-The notes on pages 83 to 107 form part of the Financial Statements.
+The notes on pages 84 to 108 form part of the Financial Statements.